-The new Comfort Work Station is all about personal control over the workplace.
+The new Comfort Workstation is all about personal control over the workplace.
 This highly innovative desk with an integral high-tech solution, enables people to work in a more productive and healthy way.
-Everything in this desk is adjustable to your own needs, completely personalisable with biodynamic lighting, temperature, height and cooling, based on an individual ergonomic passport.
+Everything in this desk is adjustable to your own needs, completely personalisable with biodynamic lighting, temperature, height and cooling, based on a digital ergonomic passport.
 The unique part of this innovation, is that all of the elements are fully integrated into the work station itself.

 For optimal productivity, the overall indoor temperature should be between 20-25 °C. However, the perception of a pleasant indoor climate differs per person.
 It depends on age, gender and of course personal preferences.
 One general climate automatically leads to complaints on a personal level.
 Recent scientific research shows that people who cannot influence the indoor climate are expected to be 6.3% less productive and have an average of 1.5 times more sick building complaints.

 24% of Dutch employees experience an uncomfortable indoor climate at work and 32% believe that the temperature is badly regulated. - TNO

 Ahrend makes personal climate control possible simple and effective by the integration of heating and cooling elements into the Comfort Workstation.
 This includes heated tabletops and acoustic screens with integrated ventilation components.
 Owners and tenants of buildings can easily save costs, because the climate control over their work environment is adjustable on a personal level.

 Energy consumption is reduced by a significant 25%.
 Because it’s not the whole workplace, but only the occupied workstations that are being climatised.
 It also contributes to the employees’ comfort and satisfaction of the workspace, which has a beneficial effect on productivity and the level of absenteeism.

 We need light for vision and for carrying out activities.
 Various studies show that good lighting has a really positive impact on our health, wellbeing, alertness and even our sleep quality.